valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

     }

     private handleValid(formValue: SamplePluginConfig): void {
-        // Our configuration is valid when a configuration title and url are defined const valid = !!(formValue.configurationTitle && formValue.url);
+        // The configuration is valid when a configuration title and url are defined const valid = !!(formValue.configurationTitle && formValue.url);

         this.valid$.next(valid);